-Clavamox tablets are normally used in dogs and cats for the treatment of persistent pyodermas, bone infections, infections in the mouth, pneumonia, and bladder infections as well as skin and soft tissue infections like wounds, abscesses, and dermatitis, caused by both gram positive and gram-negative aerobic and anaerobic microorganisms.
-Clavamox are stable in the presence of gastric acid.
+Clavamox for dogs and cats is normally used in the treatment of persistent pyodermas, bone infections, infections in the mouth, pneumonia, and bladder infections as well as skin and soft tissue infections like wounds, abscesses, and dermatitis, caused by both gram positive and gram-negative aerobic and anaerobic microorganisms.
+Clavamox is stable in the presence of gastric acid.
 It is bactericidal in action and possesses both the antibiotic properties of Clavamox and the unique lactamase inhibiting effect of clavulanic acid, which makes it highly effective against Staphylococcus aureus, Streptococcus spp., E. coli, Pasteurella multocida, and Pasteurella spp., among others.
 However, it cannot be used for viral or parasitic infections.

 Precautions when using Clavamox

-Clavamox is not recommended in animals with known hypersensitivity to penicillin or cephalosporins as this medication contains semi-synthetic penicillin.
-Drug administration is best done after food to avoid chances of stomach irritation and vomiting in dogs.
-In case vomiting persists, the veterinarian should be consulted.
-It is not advisable to use Clavamox in pregnant or breeding animals as its safety has not been ascertained.
+Clavamox for dogs and cats is not recommended for use in animals with known hypersensitivity to penicillin or cephalosporins as this medication contains semi-synthetic penicillin.
+Drug administration is best done after feeding to avoid chances of stomach irritation and vomiting in dogs.
+In case vomiting persists, consult your veterinarian.
+It is not advisable to use Clavamox for dogs and cats while they are pregnant or breeding animals as its safety has not been ascertained.